Donald Harvey: Murders

-Harvey began working in hospitals at the age of 18.
-His first medical job was as an orderly at the Marymount Hospital in London, Kentucky.
+Harvey began working in hospitals at the age of 18 as an orderly at the Marymount Hospital in London, Kentucky.
+At Marymount, Harvey committed his first murders.
+His first victim was 88-year-old Logan Evans, an incontinent stroke victim, whom Harvey smothered with a pillow in May 1970, after the patient smeared feces on him.
 He later confessed that during the ten-month period he worked at the hospital, he killed at least a dozen patients.
-His second victim was killed in the room with Danny George, a twelve-year-old child.
-Harvey was insistent that he killed purely out of a sense of empathy for the suffering of those who were terminally ill, but also admitted that many of the killings were committed were due to anger at the victims.
-Unusual for a serial killer, Harvey had no specific target- his victims were men and women of all ages, races, ethnicities and backgrounds.
+Harvey was insistent that he killed purely out of a sense of empathy for the suffering of those who were terminally ill but admitted that many of the killings were committed due to anger at the victims.
+His victims ranged from middle age to elderly and were unusually broad in range, including men and women of various races, ethnicities and backgrounds.
 The only thing they had in common was that they were all cardiac patients.

 The full extent of Harvey's crimes may never be known since so many were undetected for so long.
 He did not use any particular modus operandi and used many methods to kill his victims, such as: arsenic, cyanide, insulin, suffocation, miscellaneous poisons, morphine, turning off ventilators, administration of fluid tainted with hepatitis B and/or HIV (which resulted in a hepatitis infection, but no HIV infection, and illness rather than death), and insertion of a coat hanger into a catheter, causing an abdominal puncture and subsequent peritonitis.
 Cyanide and arsenic were his most-used methods, with Harvey administering them via food or injections.
-The majority of Harvey's crimes took place at the Marymount Hospital, the Cincinnati V.A.
+The majority of Harvey's crimes took place at Marymount Hospital, the Cincinnati V.A.
 Medical Hospital, and Cincinnati's Drake Memorial Hospital.
 At various times, he worked as an orderly or an autopsy assistant.

 Harvey did not limit his victims to helpless hospital patients.
 When he suspected his lover and roommate Carl Hoeweler of infidelity, he poisoned Hoeweler's food with arsenic so he would be too ill to leave their apartment.
 He poisoned two of his neighbors—sickening one, Diane Alexander, by putting hepatitis serum in her drink, and killing the other, Helen Metzger, by putting arsenic in her pie.
 He also killed Hoeweler's father Henry with arsenic.